rajasegar/awesome-micro-frontends/README.md

 ### Sendo

 "Sen Do Joint Stock Company is a Vietnamese e-commerce retailer and online commerce platform.
 It is a subsidiary of Vietnamese software conglomerate FPT Corporation.
-According to iPrice’s third-quarter statistics for 2019, Shopee and Sendo emerged as Vietnam’s top two largest e-commerce platforms by web traffic."
+According to iPrice's third-quarter statistics for 2019, Shopee and Sendo emerged as Vietnam's top two largest e-commerce platforms by web traffic."
 -- [Wikipedia](https://en.wikipedia.org/wiki/Sendo.vn).

 Applied Micro Frontends architecture many years ago, for modern web applications can be seen as [Sendo](https://sendo.vn) or [Sendo Farm](https://sendo.vn/sendofarm).
 Revealing, the architecture was built inspired by the [Nuz](https://github.com/nuz-app/nuz) project and developed with the participation of the founder of the [Nuz](https://github.com/nuz-app/nuz) project, is [Lam Hieu](https://github.com/lh0x00).
 The applications full server-side rendering support, similar to Next.js without any noticeable difference.